 The primary intent is communication of structured data; however, provisions are made for inclusion of unstructured data.
 The application provides facilities to bind an authoritative enterprise patient identifier required for inclusion of the PCD data in the patient record.
 The workflow for associating the authoritative enterprise patient identifier to the PCD data is outside the scope of the current PCD TF.

-Figure X.4.1.1-1: Basic Process Flow in Infusion Pump Event Communication Profile
+Figure 7.4.1.1-1: Basic Process Flow in Infusion Pump Event Communication Profile

 IPEC Security Considerations

 The IPEC Profile does not address issues of privacy, security, and confidentiality associated with cross-enterprise communication of PCD data.
 The assumption is made that the IPEC Profile is implemented in a single enterprise on a secure network.

+Appendices

-Actor Summary Definitions
+Appendix A Actor Summary Definitions

 This integration profile will not add any new actors.

-Transaction Summary Definitions
+Appendix B Transaction Summary Definitions

 Infusion Pump Event – An event, in the context of infusion pump device communications, is an occurrence about which it is desired to communicate information between Infusion Pump devices and Clinical Information Systems.
 For example, during normal execution of an infusion therapy, non-alarm conditions such as start of delivery, change of rate, switchover from piggyback to primary drug, completion of delivery, transition to KVO, etc., are important to full documentation of the IV administration.

-Rosetta Terminology Mapping (RTM)
+Appendix C Rosetta Terminology Mapping (RTM)

-Problem Statement
+C.1 Problem Statement

 The majority of PCD devices use vendor-specific or proprietary nomenclatures and terminologies.
 As a result, even though information may be exchanged using standards-based transactions such as Device Enterprise Communication (DEC), semantic interoperability requires that the content be mapped to a standard nomenclature as well.
 This mapping is often inconsistent and subject to loss of semantic precision when mapping from a specific term to a more generic term.